cloud-whisperer/mini-projects/activeDirectory-entraID-sharePoint-II/README.md

 ## 📌 Project Description

 This mini-project demonstrates a smooth and secure migration workflow from **on-premises Active Directory and File Servers** to **Entra ID (formerly Azure AD)** and **SharePoint Online**.
-It is designed for organizations transitioning to cloud-based identity and collaboration platforms.
+The projekt is designed for organizations transitioning to cloud-based identity and collaboration platforms.

 ---